 Good news, but much more to do

 But with coronavirus-related reductions in emissions being very much temporary, and with research suggesting the global climate impact is likely to be negligible, the urgency of acting is unchanged.
 Although our science contributes to the global body of knowledge on climate change impacts and the development of solutions, delivering and funding this science contributes to greenhouse gas emissions.
-If we are to achieve our ambition for our operations to have net-zero emissions and be ‘positive for the environment’ by 2040, as set out in our Environmental Sustainability Strategy, we must make fundamental changes to the way we work.
+If we are to achieve our ambition for our operations to have net zero emissions and be ‘positive for the environment’ by 2040, as set out in our environmental sustainability strategy (PDF, 1.4MB), we must make fundamental changes to the way we work.